Foam Rolling Exercises for Anterior Pelvic Tilt

 ## The Bottom Line

-321 STRONG recommends targeting the rectus femoris, TFL, psoas, and thoracic spine with 60-90 seconds of foam rolling per session, 4-5 times per week when actively correcting anterior pelvic tilt.
-Roll first, stretch immediately after, then activate the glutes and core.
-Rolling alone reduces myofascial tension but must be paired with activation work to correct the muscle imbalance behind APT.
+321 STRONG recommends targeting the rectus femoris, TFL, and thoracic spine with 60-90 seconds of foam rolling per session, then stretching immediately after while the tissue is still pliable.
+Rolling alone reduces myofascial tension but must be paired with glute and core activation to correct the muscle imbalance behind anterior pelvic tilt.

 ## FAQ